On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

 \subsubsection{Ergodicity and Quantum Systems Subject to Repeated Measurement}

 For a final perspective behind dissipative freezing, we will discuss its connection between established mathematical results on the ergodicity of open systems.
 Specifically, work in the early 2000s successfully proved the ergodicity of an open quantum system undergoing continuous measurement in the environment when there is a single unique steady state \cite{ErgodicTrajectories1, ErgodicTrajectories2}.
-This ergodicity guarantees that, as $t \rightarrow \infty$ the time-average of a single trajectory can be used to recover the ensemble average of multiple trajectories and thus the dynamics of the open system when left to evolve freely - without continuous monitoring.
+This ergodicity guarantees that the time-average of observables associated with a single trajectory between times $0$ and $\tau$, with $\tau \rightarrow \infty$, can be used to recover the expectation values associated with the steady state.
 In this work it was also realised that, if the steady state of the system is dependent on the initial state in some manner, then this ergodic theorem cannot be proven \cite{ErgodicTrajectories1}.
-Such a result connects to dissipative freezing as the presence of a strong symmetry guarantees the existence of multiple steady states and thus a dependence of $\lim_{t \rightarrow \infty}\exp(\mathcal{L}t)\rho(0)$ on the initial state $\rho(0)$ via its weights in the different subspaces.
-An ergodic theorem thus cannot be established in such a case --- i.e. the time-averaged dynamics of a single trajectory cannot be used to recover the ensemble average over multiple trajectories.
-This is clearly connected to our earlier discussion on the restrictiveness of Eq. (\ref{Eq:CoefficientRestrictive}).
+The presence of a strong symmetry in an open system guarantees the existence of multiple steady states and thus a dependence of the steady state on the initial state $\rho(0)$ via its weights in the different subspaces.
+It therefore follows from Ref. \cite{ErgodicTrajectories1} that an ergodic theorem cannot be established in the presence of a strong symmetry --- i.e. the time-averaged dynamics of a single trajectory cannot be used to recover the ensemble average over multiple trajectories.
 This lack of a standard ergodic theorem for a system with degenerate steady states implies that something else must be at play in order for the ensemble average over trajectories to recover the dynamics of the open system.
-This was uncovered in Ref. \cite{ErgodicTrajectories3}, where Kuemmerer and Maassen proved that, in this degenerate case, a single trajectory will establish ergodicity solely with respect to one of the, randomly selected, steady states.
-By observing that the existence of a strong symmetry in an open system implies multiple steady states and a series of symmetry subspaces the work of Ref. \cite{ErgodicTrajectories3} provides an ergodic understanding of the phenomenon of dissipative freezing.
+This was uncovered in Ref. \cite{ErgodicTrajectories3}, where Kuemmerer and Maassen proved that, in this degenerate case, a single trajectory will establish ergodicity solely with respect to one of the randomly selected steady states.
+By observing that the existence of a strong symmetry in an open system implies multiple steady states and a series of symmetry subspaces, the work of Ref. \cite{ErgodicTrajectories3} provides an ergodic understanding and proof of the phenomenon of dissipative freezing.
 By freezing into one of the symmetry subspaces, the trajectory of an open system can establish ergodicity and --- upon time averaging --- recover the steady state solely within that subspace.
-If the probability of freezing into a specific subspace is proportional to the weight of the initial state in that subspace then the ensemble average over trajectories will recover the steady state specific to the given initial state and ensure the conservation of $\langle A \rangle$ at the ensemble level.
+Moreover, given an initial state $\ket{\psi(0)}$ the probability of freezing into a specific subspace will be proportional to its weight in that subspace, i.e. $p_{\alpha} = \langle \psi(0) \vert P_{\alpha} \vert \psi(0) \rangle$.
+This ensures the ensemble average over trajectories will recover the steady state $\rho_{\infty}$ appropriate to the initial state, i.e. one where ${\rm Tr}(P_{\alpha}\rho_{\infty}) = \langle \psi(0) \vert P_{\alpha} \vert \psi(0) \rangle$ in each subspace and $\langle A \rangle$ is conserved between times $0$ and $\infty$.